jito-foundation/ncn-template/simulation-test-detailed-guide.md

     - Retrieves the `BallotTally` corresponding to the winning ballot from the `BallotBox`.
     - Asserts that the `vote_weight` stored in the `ConsensusResult` exactly matches the `stake_weight` recorded in the winning `BallotTally` within the `BallotBox`.
 This ensures consistency between the temporary voting record and the permanent result.
 5.  **Detailed Reporting**:
     - Prints key details from the verified `ConsensusResult` account for confirmation.
-Note: The `consensus_recorder()` field mentioned in the print statement isn't present in the provided struct definition for `ConsensusResult`; this might be a documentation inconsistency or relate to a field not shown.

 Verifying the `ConsensusResult` confirms that the outcome was durably stored with the correct details and consistent with the voting process itself.